-- has undergone a process or part of a process for the purpose of reassigning the persons sex by changing psychological or other attributes of sex.
+- has undergone a process or part of a process for the purpose of reassigning the person’s sex by changing psychological or other attributes of sex.

 It is however often hard to distinguish between those in the early stages of transitioning and those who are transvestites/cross-dressers.

-Good practice is to let people use the facilities appropriate to the way they present, allowing them to use facilities appropriate to their expressed gender identity.
+A good practice is to let people use the facilities appropriate to the way they present, allowing them to use facilities appropriate to their expressed gender identity.

 It must always be remembered that those who have the protected characteristic of gender reassignment should not be discriminated against.

 There has been recent case law.
-In March 2014 a transgender women from Halifax won her claim for transgender discrimination in the provision of goods and services against a pub which had refused to allow her to use the ladies lavatories and had barred her when she complained.
+In March 2014, a transgender woman from Halifax won her claim for transgender discrimination in the provision of goods and services against a pub which had refused to allow her to use the ladies lavatories and had barred her when she complained.
 The case highlighted the need for businesses and other service providers to treat all of their customers fairly and equally and demonstrated that there is legal protection for victims of discrimination.

-Susan Brooke had lived as a women for over twenty years and had undergone gender reassignment surgery.
+Susan Brooke had lived as a woman for over twenty years and had undergone gender reassignment surgery.
 Susan attended the New Inn in Halifax in July 2012 and went to use the ladies toilets but was followed in by another lady who told her that she should not use those toilets.